 Camp Chair – This is on the Nahua Expedition Website as an item to bring.
 For an ultralight option, I have a Therm-a-Rest Z Seat that I sometimes take backpacking.
 I also have Helinox Camp Chair, and it’s awesome.
 It only weighs a pound, and fit’s easily into most backpacks.
 My friend Jake who has done this trip over 5 times now says he likes to use super packable Crazy Creek Original Chair.

-Optional Extras For Your Packrafting Trip
+Optional Extras For Your Packrafting Packing List

 Camera Gear – right now my plan is to bring a 360 cam or GoPro, my cell phone, a point and shoot, and my DJI Mini 3 Pro.
 Get more details about my adventure photography camera gear in my complete photography gear guide.